astronomer/astro-blog/posts/the-future-of-banking-how-can-apache-airflow-help.md

 ---
 slug: future-of-banking-apache-airflow
 title: "The Future of Banking: How Can Apache Airflow Help?"
-description: Learn what are the challenges of the banking industry today, and how Apache Airflow can help with digital transformation.
+description: Discover today's challenges of the banking industry, and how Apache Airflow can help with digital transformation.
 heroImagePath: ../assets/coverbanking.png
 authors:
   - Ula Rydiger